 - One volunteer from each of the small groups will recap their discussion from the last session. - Display your graphs or drawings on the walls to make your presentation simple and fun. - Explain the issues on which people agreed as well as disagreed.
 It is helpful to have other people's views about that. - Once all the groups have finished their presentations, write the following questions on a flipchart: - What are the three most important topics that arise from the findings? - Are those issues answering our main research question? - Which issues are we going to include in the report? - All participants present their responses to these three questions.

-It is a good idea to ask participants to lead some energisers, stretches or light exercises.
+Take a 10-minute break.
+Distribute some refreshments. t is a good idea to ask participants to lead some energisers, stretches or light exercise

 ACTIVITY